almedahls logo in black

 Creative rugs from Almedahls in a contract interior

-5 things to consider when designing a rug
+What to consider when choosing a rug

 1. Define the purpose